Skip to content

 A durable path for the future

 Approximately 13 years ago, artificial grass was laid along the central path of the Long Garden to address the issue of a muddy and unpleasant walkway for our visitors.
-We have now carried out a period of consultation with our appointed landscape designer, building surveyor and the local planning authority, as well as conducting accessibility surveys.
+We carried out a period of consultation with our appointed landscape designer, building surveyor and the local planning authority, as well as conducting accessibility surveys.

 Honouring Norah Lindsay’s 1930s designs